dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/configuration/input_type_dimension.png" alt="Input type 'Dimension'"/></p>

 #### Weight
 Specification of one or more weight measurements.
 The units of measurement available are "mg", "g" and "kg".
 Either a single value or a range can be specified.
-The selection options for the dropdown subfield "Measured with" are taken from the specified valuelist.
+The selection options for the dropdown subfield "Measurement device" are taken from the specified valuelist.

 <p align="center"><img src="images/en/configuration/input_type_weight.png" alt="Input type 'Weight'"/></p>